iltimasd/The-Unicorn-Is-Attacked-from-the-unicorn-tapestries/README.md

 Theoretically you coordinate sections. and everyrone in the 40 person section submits 3 ideas and then boom, you got 120 ideas attributed to you.
 It takes some coordination.
 OR you could just continually add the people on your bi-weekly group. in theory, if each team does 10 ideas a week, week 1 is 10 ideas, week 2 is 50 more ideas, and week 3 is more than 50 ideas, boo yah A+

+## Save!
+You can save this so now you just change author numbers(or add author number ;)) so you dont have to redo steps 0-4.

 [1]:https://www.metmuseum.org/art/collection/search/467639
 [2]:https://www.getpostman.com/apps